Alexander Milne (civil servant)

-Milne died in 1850, having served on the Commission for 16 consecutive years of its 41-year existence.
+Milne retired in 1850 and died on 3 April 1861 at 29 St James' Place, London, having served on the Commission for 16 consecutive years of its 41-year existence.
 Milne served with six different First Commissioners and just two separate co-commissioners.
 His replacement on the commission was Thomas Francis Kennedy who was appointed on 28 August 1850.

 Milne was appointed to be a member of the Improvement of the Metropolis Commission on 30 November 1842.
 This commission, whose members did not receive a salary, sat from 1842 to 1851 and was tasked with "enquiring into and considering the most effectual means of improving the metropolis, and of providing increased facilities of communication within the same".
 The commission was composed of some of the leading architects and politicians of the time.
 Milne sat on the commission alongside the Earl of Lincoln and Gore as well as Lord Lyttelton, Lord Colborne, James Charles Herries, Sir Robert Harry Inglis, Sir Charles Lemon, Henry Thomas Hope, Henry Gally Knight, Robert Smirke and Charles Barry.

 On 27 April 1848 Milne was appointed a Companion of the Order of the Bath (Civil Division) for his work as a commissioner of woods and forests.
 He was a friend of Charles Babbage and William Huskisson and some of his correspondence with those men, and others, is held by The National Archives.
 He was also close to the architect and civil engineer Thomas Telford and, along with John Dickinson (of the House of Commons), served as executor of his last will and testament after his death in 1834.